aj-learnings/workbuddy-api/README.md

    cd workbuddy-api
    ```

-2. **Install mongodb and redis with docker** (This step is needed when you don't have mongo and redis in your system and neither you are using managed dbs)
+2. **Install mongodb, redis and kafka with docker** (This step is needed when you don't have mongo, redis and kafka in your system and neither you are using managed dbs)

    ```bash
    docker-compose up -d
    ```
    Note:

-   If you are not using docker, then you need to update the mongodb and redis details in the [properties](https://github.com/aj-learnings/workbuddy-api/blob/master/src/main/resources/application.yaml) file.
+   If you are not using docker, then you need to update the mongodb, redis and kafka details in the [properties](https://github.com/aj-learnings/workbuddy-api/blob/master/src/main/resources/application.yaml) file.

 3. **Run the application**